-This best practice is as straightforward as can be; if you are going to offer constructive criticism to an employee, you must provide examples of the issue, and you must accompany this feedback with an action item.
+This best practice is as straightforward as can be: if you are going to offer constructive criticism to an employee, you must provide examples of the issue, and you must accompany this feedback with an action item.
 For example, never simply tell an employee, “You haven’t been reliable lately.”
 Feedback like this isn’t helpful.
 Instead, say something like, “I’ve noticed you are not hitting deadlines, and there are more errors in your work.
 Is everything okay?”
 This way, your employee knows exactly what the problem is and how to fix it.

 6. Use the right communication tools.

 If you make it easy and fun for your employees to stay in constant communication, they will.
-Use an office chat tool such as Slack or HipChat to create communication rooms within your company, as well as entire company chats.
+Use an office chat tool such as Slack or Microsoft Teams to create communication channels within your company, as well as entire company chats.
 Chat groups can be both professional and social.
 Set up a chat room dedicated specifically to social conversations and jokes.
-This will allow employees to bond and form inside jokes while still working from their desks.
-In regards to work-related communication, a chat tool saves time and increases productivity by allowing employees to immediately connect with one another and receive real-time responses.
-But remember, if your question is one that others could benefit from, consider posting the question publicly in your knowledge management solution.
+This will allow employees to bond and become more comfortable sharing ideas with one another, even when they’re not working in the same space.

 The ways in which your employees communicate with each other and with you is entirely dependent on the example you set and the atmosphere you deliberately create.
 Whether workplace communication is poor or outstanding, it can have a big impact on revenue, productivity, and employee satisfaction.
-So value your employees, set a good example, and above all, don’t just talk… listen.
+So value your employees, set a good example, and above all, listen.

 This post was originally published on April 28, 2017.
 It was most recently updated and expanded on December 4, 2020 to incorporate new statistics and best practices.